aaron777collins/MinecraftDatapackLanguage/MDL_AI_SPEC_SHEET.md

 ## Overview
 MDL is a **SIMPLE** language that compiles to Minecraft datapack `.mcfunction` files.
 This specification focuses on **CONTROL STRUCTURES** and **SIMPLE VARIABLES** - the core problems that need solving.

+All manual testing (making temp files, builds, etc.) needs to happen in .tmp

 ## Core Language Features (SIMPLIFIED)

 ### ✅ **IMPLEMENTED** - Basic Syntax Structure